< /> < />

 High-intensity training refers to quick and intense bursts of activity that indirectly speed up your metabolism.
 During exercise, the metabolism speeds up and muscle cells burn energy at rest for fuel, contributing to overall fat loss.

 It’s believed that HIIT classes have the greatest effect on metabolism.
-If you can, exercises like biking and running are great options, while a HIIT class can also see you safely improve your metabolic health and overall well-being.
+If you can, exercises like biking and running are great options, while a HIIT class can also help you safely improve your metabolic health and overall well-being.

 3. Do strength training